-A trip to the blue plaque in Soho Square honouring Jamaican nurse Mary Seacole will show you how times have changed since she was resident there in Victorian times.
-It is now the London base for Pepe Jeans but just above their sign her blue plaque goes unnoticed by the passing tourists.
+A trip to the blue plaque in Soho Square honouring Jamaican nurse Mary Seacole will show you how times have changed since she lived there in Victorian times.
+It is now the London base for Pepe Jeans but just above their sign, her blue plaque goes unnoticed by the passing tourists.
 It reads: “Mary Seacole 1805-1881 Jamaican nurse heroine of the Crimean War lived here.”
 Although born in Jamaica of Scottish and creole parentage, she worked tirelessly for the British cause during the war.
 Her determination is something of legend because the War Office initially refused her offer to travel to the Crimean war front to help.
-Despite this, she travelled there anyway and set up a safe quarters for sick and wounded soldiers.
+Despite this, she travelled there anyway and set up safe quarters for sick and wounded soldiers.

 Professor Elizabeth Anionwu at the unveiling of Mary Seacole’s statue.

 Elizabeth Anionwu, now Professor of Nursing at University of West London, formed The Mary Seacole Memorial Statue Appeal to campaign for a blue plaque and a statue.
-Anionwu pointed out to English Heritage that Seacole was in danger of being forgotten by today’s generation even though Victorian society recognised her status by giving her an obituary in the Times, the leading newspaper of the day.
+She pointed out to English Heritage that Seacole was in danger of being forgotten by today’s generation and noted that even Victorian society recognised Seacole’s status by giving her an obituary in the Times, the leading newspaper of the day.
 She has regained that standing today.
 After the reissue of her autobiography in 1984, her popularity increased and in 2004 was voted the Greatest Black Briton.
 Three years later, she gained her coveted blue plaque in Soho Square.
-Also, her 10-foot bronze statue now stands in the gardens of St Thomas’s Hospital; the first statue of a black woman in the UK ( this refers to a historic figure who actually existed and not a mythological or abstract representation).
+The plaque was originally at one of her former homes at 157 George Street, Westminster but that building no longer stands – hence the switch.